tylaredhead/Projects/NEA A-level/README.md

     - Buttons which either have a single purpose or become multi-phase.
 - Collision detection algorithms to check for collisions between nodes and edges.
 - Built the algorithm for maximum flow and minimum cut aspects of the solution from scratch, in particular using the intersection between a cut and edge to determine invalid cuts and the side at which the node lies (either the source or sink side).
 The maximum flows was also revealed in a step by step manner, allowing greater focus on each individual path.
+- Use multi coloured cuts as well as highlighting the back flow when 0, enabling a focus on a specific part.
 **For a more detailed explanation of the project, see the write up folder.**

 ## How to use the project?